changsongyang/windows-activation/README.md

 >
 > </details>

-<br><br>
+<br></br>

 ## The files will be stored on

 > [!CAUTION]
 >
 > **❖ HWID**
 > When using HWID activation, no files are stored on the system, and Windows 10-11 will be activated when connected to the internet for the first time.
 >
 > **❖ Ohook**
 > If Office is preinstalled then Ohook method will activate the Office immediately without Internet.
 This activation uses custom sppc.dll file for the activation.